 - Reluctance to move or stand up

-- Wastage of muscle in the hind legs
+- Wasting of large muscle areas in the hind legs

-- Pain on palpation of the hip flexor muscles (e.g. iliopsoas muscles)
+- Pain on the palpation of the hip flexor muscles (e.g. iliopsoas muscles)

 How do you diagnose hip dysplasia?